 How to connect two AirPods to an iPhone

-You can connect two sets of AirPods to an iPhone so you could have the first and second generation paired, for example.
+You can connect two sets of AirPods to an iPhone so you could have the first and second generation paired, or the first generation and AirPods Pro, for example.
 To do this, follow the same pairing process for the second pair as you did the first.

 When you connect another pair of AirPods, the name of the first pair will see a "1" added to it and the second pair you connect will have a "2" after its name.
 Both will appear on any other iOS devices linked to your Apple ID.